sonar-intellij-plugin/sonar-intellij-plugin/README.md

-*Draft!!!*
+**This is a draft!!!**

 SonarQube IntelliJ Community Plugin
 ===================================

-The main goal of this plugin is to show [SonarQube](http://sonarqube.org) issues directly from within the IntelliJ IDE.
+The main goal of this plugin is to show [SonarQube](http://sonarqube.org) issues directly within your IntelliJ IDE.
-This plugin is build to work in IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm, AppCode or Android Studio and for any programming language you use in these IDE that SonarQube can analyze.
+Hereby the plugin is build to work in IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm, AppCode and Android Studio with any programming language you can analyze in SonarQube.

 Two tasks are covered by the plugin:
-* downloading already analyzed code from sonar server and show them in the IDEA
+* downloading issues of previously analyzed code from a sonar server and show them in your IDE
-* running a local analysis script and analyze new issues
+* running an script to perform a local analysis to find issues in your local code

-If you have any issues using the plugin, please let us know by [filing a new issue](https://github.com/sonar-intellij-plugin/sonar-intellij-plugin/issues/new), contacting us via the [Google Groups mailing list](https://groups.google.com/forum/#!forum/sonarqube-intellij-plugin) or even sending a pull request.
-Thanks for your support.
+We appreciate constructive feedback and contributions of any kind, so please report any issues with the plugin by [filing a new issue](https://github.com/sonar-intellij-plugin/sonar-intellij-plugin/issues/new), get in touch via our [Google Groups mailing list](https://groups.google.com/forum/#!forum/sonarqube-intellij-plugin) or send a pull request whenever you feel things could be done in a better way.
+We're really thankful for your support.

-### Usage
+## Usage

-#### Project Configuration
+### Project Configuration

-After the installation you first of all need to configure the connection to your sonar server.
-This is done per project and/or module.
-You can use a remote server or a local one on your machine, depends on how you work with sonar.
+You can install the "SonarQube Community Plugin" via the plugin manager inside your Jetbrains IDE or download it from the [Jetbrains Plugin Repository](http://plugins.jetbrains.com/plugin/7238).
+After the installation, you first of all need to  configure the connection to your sonar server.
+This is done per project and/ or module.
+You can use a remote server or a local one on your machine.

-Go to `File -> Settings (Ctrl+Alt+S)-> SonarQube`.
+In your IDE go to `Preferences -> SonarQube`.

 ![alt text][serverSelection]
 [serverSelection]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/server_selection.png "Example server selection"

-Click Add and configure sonar server
+Click Add, enter the adress of your sonar server and the credentials (if needed) and click `OK`.

 ![alt text][serverConfiguration]
 [serverConfiguration]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/server_configuration.png "Example server configuration"

-Select the sonar resource
+Back on the previous screen, find the `Sonar resources` section and click the `+` button to select the sonar resource for this project:

 ![alt text][resourceSelection]
 [resourceSelection]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/resource_selection.png "Example resource selection"

-The finished sonar server configuration should look like:
+Your final SonarQube Server configuration should now look like the following:

 ![alt text][serverConfigurationComplete]
 [serverConfigurationComplete]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/sonar_4/screenshots/server_configuration_complete.png "Example resource selection"

-#### Code inspection
+### Code inspection

 The plugin provides two inspections:
 * SonarQube - shows already analysed issues